 The map, along with proposed paths for robotic rovers, provides new details on a scientifically important region of the moon’s south pole.

 A new map including rover paths of the Schrödinger basin, a geologically important area of the moon, could guide future exploration missions.
-The map was created by a team of interns at the Lunar and Planetary Institute, including Ellen Czaplinski, a U of A graduate student researcher at the Arkansas Center for Planetary Sciences and first author of a paper published in The Planetary Science Journal.
+The map was created by a team of interns at the Lunar and Planetary Institute, including Ellen Czaplinski, a U of A graduate student researcher at the Arkansas Center for Planetary Sciences and first author of a paper that was recently published in The Planetary Science Journal.

 The researchers identified significant geologic features of the Schrödinger basin, located near the lunar south pole.
 Schrödinger is the second-youngest impact basin on the moon and includes diverse crustal features and rock types that are important to understanding the moon’s geological history.